YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip backup -bytestream REPTILES,BIRDS bkup
+   $ mupip backup -bytestream MAMMALS,CRUSTACEANS bkup

-Suppose that the environment variable gtmgbldir has regions REPTILES and BIRDS that map to files called REPTILES.DAT and BIRDS.DAT (no matter which directory or directories the files reside in).
-Then the above example creates bytestream backup files REPTILES.DAT and BIRDS.DAT in the bkup directory since the last DATABASE backup.
+Suppose that the environment variable gtmgbldir has regions MAMMALS and CRUSTACEANS that map to files called LINNAEUS.DAT and BRUNNICH.DAT (no matter which directory or directories the files reside in).
+Then the above example creates bytestream backup files MAMMALS.DAT and CRUSTACEANS.DAT in the bkup directory since the last DATABASE backup.

 Example: